 Also see: how Kent Police is tackling child abuse...

-If a crime is in progress or an offender is present, call 999 immediately.
+If a crime is in progress or life is in danger, call 999 immediately.

-For more information about hate crime, local community contacts, and how to make a report visit our Hate Crime advice page.
+For more information about hate crime and local community contacts visit our Hate Crime advice page.

-If you prefer not to report directly to us use TrueVision's online reporting facility.
+If you prefer not to report directly to the police use TrueVision's online reporting facility.